Thibault-Quellier/soc-home-lab/README.md

 │ │ ├── evidence/
 └── README.md

 ---

 ##  Future Work

 This repository will grow progressively with new SOC-oriented labs:

-- Lab 03: Suspicious process execution
 - Lab 04: Wazuh rule tuning
 - Lab 05: Network-based detection scenarios
 - Additional SIEM or EDR integrations

-Each lab will include a structured investigation report and annotated evidence.
+Each lab includes a structured investigation report and annotated evidence.

 ---